 These plans are ideal for small organizations or self-employed individuals.
 They are easy to establish and have no special governmental filing requirements.
-Only the employer makes contributions and the limit is up to 25% of compensation, up to $56,000 (2019).
+Only the employer makes contributions and they are limited to the lesser of 25% of pay or $66,000 (2023).

-These plans have become popular because of their flexibility and the higher limits for employee and employer contributions.
+These plans are popular because of their flexibility and the higher limits for employee and employer contributions.
 Employees can defer up to 100% of their wages with a limit of $22,500 (2023), and employees over 50 may make an additional contribution of $7,500 (2023).
 Employers can make matching contributions to the plan.
 There can be significant administration needed and annual filings are required.

 Defined Benefit Pension